 Try this Arnold-approved workout

 If you’ve been around the fitness scene for some time, chances are, you would have come around Arnold’s Encyclopedia of Bodybuilding.
-In his book, The Governator, among many things, lists his experiences and results using various training programs.
+In his book, the 7x Mr. Olympia champion amongst many things, Arnold Schwarzenegger, lists his experiences and results using various training programs.
+Keep in mind, he is one of the pioneers of the sport of bodybuilding.

 One of the programs Arnold recommends in his book is the antagonistic superset training.
-Arnie considered them to be better than the usual supersets where you switch from one exercise to the other without any rest in between sets.
+Arnold considered them to be better than the usual supersets, where you switch from one exercise to the other without any rest in between sets.
+However, he still did incorporate supersets but we will get to that.

 Although there were no studies or research to prove it, Arnold claimed the antagonistic supersets help him gain muscle mass and improved his strength.
 Researchers have since backed this technique with data and have given Arnold’s claims a clean chit.